PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Related Works

-{ \bfseries Adaptive-learning rate methods}: Regarding the studies on the importance of each layer in training, \cite{yosinski2014transferable, zeiler2014visualizing} concluded that deeper layers extract task-specific features, as opposed to the shallow layers.
-Based on this finding, AutoLR \cite{ro2021autolr} design an adapted learning rate (LR) scheme based on the weight variations between layers.
-Despite attempts to set different initial learning rates for each layer, these rates remain mostly constant throughout training.
-In the context of CTTA, LAW \cite{park2024layer} used the FIM \cite{sagun2017empirical} to calculate the domain shift and automatically adjust the learning rates of parameters.
-However, to obtain the layer importance, the pseudo-labels are used to compute the FIM, which would be inaccurate.
-In addition, a direct accumulation of FIMs across domains would lead to error accumulation.
-Furthermore, the LR "weight" of each layer is upper-bounded by the base LR that is used, which ignores the relative "sensitivity" of parameters towards adaptation of the current batch and domain.
+\textbf{Adaptive LR methods}: Research such as \cite{yosinski2014transferable, zeiler2014visualizing} demonstrates that deeper layers of a network extract task-specific features, unlike shallow layers.
+AutoLR \cite{ro2021autolr} developed an adaptive LR scheme based on weight variations between layers, although these rates tend to mostly stay constant during training.
+For CTTA, LAW \cite{park2024layer} uses the FIM \cite{sagun2017empirical} to assess domain shifts and adjust parameter LRs accordingly.
+However, using pseudo-labels to calculate FIM may lead to inaccuracies, and accumulating FIMs across domains can result in errors.
+Moreover, the adjustment of LR weights for each layer is constrained by the base LR, disregarding the relative ``sensitivity" of parameters to the adaptation needs of the current batch and domain.

-{ \bfseries Parameter sensitivity}: In the literature about neural network pruning, understanding the sensitivity of parameters towards training has been studied well \cite{lecun1989optimal, luo2017thinet,theis2018faster, molchanov2019importance, liang2022no}.
-The overall idea is that parameters with lower sensitivity need to be adapted more with an increased learning rate, and vice-versa. \cite{liang2022no}, in addition, introduces a temporal variation of sensitivity, due to uncertainty, as another factor during the training of models for natural language understanding and machine translation tasks.
+\textbf{Parameter sensitivity}: Neural network pruning literature extensively explores parameter sensitivity \cite{lecun1989optimal, luo2017thinet, theis2018faster, molchanov2019importance}.
+It suggests that less sensitive parameters require higher LRs for effective adaptation, and vice-versa.
+Additionally, \cite{liang2022no} introduces a concept of temporal sensitivity variation, influenced by uncertainty, as a factor in training models for tasks like natural language understanding and machine translation.